 A play is something that doesn’t exist when you have written it.
 It only exists when it begins to be performed.
 Whereas a poem is something that even before you’ve tightened it up properly, once you’ve got it finished, even if it’s lying under the bed, there it is: it’s a thing.
 So I think that’s what satisfies me the most about poetry, that it is not for anything whatsoever and that you don’t really do it to order.

-This was before her laureateships, which inevitably involve poems commissioned for something, but the distinction probably stands as her such poems often involve performance.
+This was before her laureateships, which inevitably involve poems commissioned for occasions, but the distinction probably stands as such poems often involve a degree of performance.

 Lochhead’s sixth collection, The Colour of Black and White – poems 1984-2003, includes ‘Kidspoem/Bairnsang’, which has become one of her signature poems and a touchstone for the decade.
-It is cleverly but also appealingly bilingual, perfect for showing those who don’t know Scots how the language marches beside English; and for those who do know Scots, it serves as a reminder of its riches and legitimacy in the public sphere.
-Many generations had Scots bred out of them at school, and that this is changing is in no small part due to the work of Scotland’s writers.
-Moreover, Lochhead here articulates more than her generation’s worth of weary anger over the literature accepted into the canon: ‘the way it had to be said / was as if you were posh, grown-up, male, English and dead.’
+It is cleverly but also appealingly bilingual, perfect for illustrating to those who don’t know Scots how the language marches beside English; and for those who do know Scots, it serves as a reminder of its riches and legitimacy in the public sphere.
+Many generations had Scots bred out of them at school, and that this is changing is in no small part driven by Scotland’s writers.
+Moreover, Lochhead articulates more than her generation’s worth of weary anger over the literature accepted into the canon: ‘the way it had to be said / was as if you were posh, grown-up, male, English and dead.’

 While the blurb for this collection quotes The Scotsman as saying ‘Her pulse [is] the racing, faltering pulse of a nation obsessed with identity and self-analysis.
 For 25 years, Lochhead has been the distinctive female voice of Scotland.
 Gallus, inquisitive, accusing and playful.
-Angry and tender by turns’ – this description is a limited truth.
+Angry and tender by turns’ – this description is of limited truth.
 Her voice is not always that of a woman, or always that of a Scot.
-Following her friend Edwin Morgan, first as Poet Laureate of Glasgow (2005) and then as Scots Makar, she does not want to be confined by either her gender or her nationality.
+Following her friend Edwin Morgan, first as Poet Laureate of Glasgow (2005) and then as Scots Makar (2011-16), she strove to be confined by neither her gender nor her nationality, and went on to be awarded the Queen’s Gold Medal for Poetry in 2015.

 The radio as much as the theatre has been an impetus to creation for Lochhead, and it is her ability to speak with conversational intimacy within a public space that is one of the hallmarks of her work.
 The sound of her own voice is immediately engaging.
 Her relish of a whole variety of language registers and rhythms, her sensuality and humour, her loving descriptions – ‘the decency of good coats roundshouldered’ – and her outspokenness have made Lochhead an enormously popular poet.